Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 No door blocked access to establishment, but I suspected it to be the safest location in the country nonetheless.
 Though it may have been the most dangerous for some, myself possibly included.
-It's furnishing resembled that of a tavern, and so did it's size.
+Its furnishing resembled that of a tavern, and so did its size.
-Only it's height was lacking,
+Only its height was lacking,
 resulting in an oppressive atmosphere, similar to that of a prison.
 Light, while dim, was being shed by stones embedded into the walls and ceiling.